njpatel/APL/doc/searchoperator.md

   **String equality**: Exact matches of a column against a string value (instead of a term-match)
     can be done using the syntax *ColumnName*`==`*StringLiteral*.

-  **Other Boolean expressions**: All regular Kusto Boolean expressions are supported by the syntax.
+  **Other Boolean expressions**: All regular APL Boolean expressions are supported by the syntax.
     For example, `"error" and x==123` means: search for records that have the term `error` in any of their columns, and have the value `123` in the `x` column."